 The Electric Fetus: A Brief History

 The first thing people usually notice is the name.
 National Lampoon magazine singled the store out for having the worst name for a business.
 Be that as it may, it’s a name people don’t forget.
 No one seems to remember the exact original inspiration for the lighting rod of a moniker that our store was born under; it just seemed to fit the times.
-There were a lot of electric things going on in 1968: The Electric Flag, Electric Ladyland…
+It made a lot of sense at the time and somehow still does.

-By 1972 the country began to experience a loss of innocence and a dissolution of the ideals of the hippie dream (Altamont, Manson, Watergate, etc).
+By 1972 the country began to experience a loss of innocence and a dissolution of the ideals of the alternative dream (Altamont, Manson, Watergate, etc).
 The Electric Fetus followed with the sign of the times and left the West Bank to move to its current location on the corner of 4th Avenue and Franklin.
 That location expanded and eventually two more branches opened in Duluth and St. Cloud.
 Of the original four founders only Keith Covart remains.
-A few years ago Keith’s daughter Stephanie has come aboard to carry on the Fetus tradition.
+Keith’s daughter Stephanie and husband Aaron came on board a number of years ago to carry on the Fetus family-owned tradition.

 Although different from its West Bank origins, the Fetus is still a fixture of the community, where you’re likely to run into many of the Twin Cities’ up-and-coming musicians (either behind the counter or browsing the stacks), sports stars, newscasters, or even the mayor.
 It’s a place to talk about music with the staff or to find that totally unique gift for that person in your family who’s impossible to buy for.
 We not only sell tickets to shows around town but often host free in-store performances and family friendly events where you can see your favorite artists up close in an intimate setting.